braille-systems/learnbraille_ios/README.md

 ## Installation

-You can find installation instructions for users and developers [here](https://github.com/braille-systems/learnbraille_ios/blob/main/INSTALLATION.md)
+You can find installation instructions for users and developers and information about system requirements and limitations [here](https://github.com/braille-systems/learnbraille_ios/blob/main/INSTALLATION.md)

 ## Contributing